 So who are real estate agents, real estate brokers, and Realtors?
 What do they do, and do you need them to buy (or sell) a property?

-This guide will help you distinguish between them and make an informed decision.
+This guide will help you distinguish between them and find the right real estate professional to work with.

 Real Estate Agent